-6 Secrets of Single Parents Who’ve Slashed Their Bills, Paid Off Debt and Built Empires
+6 Secrets of Parents Who’ve Slashed Their Bills, Paid Off Debt and Built Empires

 They share their tips and secrets for financial success.
 And, hey, you can even start using some of their strategies right now.

-Secret No. 1: Don’t Let Your Credit Score Tell You Where You Live
+Secret No. 5: Don’t Let Your Credit Score Limit You

 So let’s start with the basics.
 When’s the last time you checked your credit score?
 If it was recently, good for you!
 If not, take a few seconds to do so right now.

 We like using a free website called Credit Sesame.
 Not only can you see your credit score, you can also see what factors are affecting it.

 When single mom and traveling speech therapist Elisabeth Nyang created her Credit Sesame account back in January 2017, her credit score was at 495.
 For context, credit scores on the VantageScore model range from 300 to 850.
 She was also $17,500 in debt.